Logan's Run: Plot

 Sandmen practice Omnite, a hybrid type of martial arts.
-On his own Lastday, Logan becomes a Runner himself to infiltrate an apparent underground railroad for runners seeking Sanctuary.
+On his own Lastday, Logan becomes a Runner to infiltrate an apparent underground railroad for runners seeking Sanctuary.

 For most of the book, Logan is an antihero; however, his character develops sympathy towards Runners and becomes more of a traditional hero figure.

 Despite her initial distrust of him, he is aided by Jessica 6, a contact that Logan made after he chased her Runner brother, Doyle 10, into Cathedral, where he was killed by the vicious pre-teens known as "Cubs".

 Francis, another Sandman and a friend of Logan, catches up with Logan and Jessica after they make it to the final staging area before Sanctuary.
 Francis reveals that his true identity is that of the legendary Ballard, who has been helping arrange their escape.
 Francis tells them he is aged 42, but due to his faulty palm flower, which does not change color, and through the use of plastic-surgery shops, he has been able to disguise his true age and appearance.
 He is working from within the system, as he believes the computer controlling the global infrastructure, buried beneath Crazy Horse Mountain, is beginning to malfunction, and society will die with it.

 Sanctuary turns out to be Argos, a previously abandoned space colony near Mars.

 Logan and Jessica escape to the colony on a rocket, which departs from a former space program launch site in Florida, while Ballard remains to help others escape.

 Sequels and spin-offs

 Nolan wrote two sequels, Logan's World and Logan's Search, published after the film's release (respectively in 1977 and 1980).
-There is also a novelette, "Logan's Return", that was published as an e-book in 2001.
-Two other novels, Logan's Journey and Logan Falls, have been co-written (respectively with Paul McComas and with Jason V Brock), but not yet published and were intended to be released simultaneously with a remake of the film adaptation.
+A novelette, "Logan's Return", was published as an e-book in 2001.
+Logan's Last Run, written by Nolan and Paul McComas was published in 2026 to coincide with the fiftieth anniversary of the release of the film adaptation.